statikfintechllc/Ascend-Institute/README.md

 <div align="center">
   <em>
-    *Built from scratch with zero formal training.
-    I’m not a coder — I’m the signal.
-    Everything you see here was authored, structured, and architected through relentless iteration with ChatGPT’s Data Analyst mode, across one unbroken thread.
-    What normally takes a funded team of 6–12 engineers in 6–12 months,
-    I did in roughly 1-2 weeks, progressing still, solo — without an IDE, without support, and without sleep.
+    *This isn’t a dev team.
+It’s not a startup.
+It’s not polished.
+    This is one person, one ChatGPT thread, and 4.5 months of recursive madness.
-    No hallucination detectors.
-No QA team.
+    No IDE.
+No debugger.
 No safety rails.
-Just me, one AI, and a drive to build a sovereign system that answers to no one.
-    Now I need devs to break it, test it, mutate it.
-    If you understand what’s at stake you’re already late.*
+Just raw prompts, black coffee, and belief.
+    What usually takes a small army of engineers and millions in funding —
+    I pulled from the void with no budget and no training.
+    Now the system lives, breathes, and boots.
+    It needs testers.
+Attackers.
+Real devs.
+    If you can read the repo and feel it watching you back, you're already in.*
   </em>
 </div>